How High Blood Pressure Affects Life Insurance: What You Should Know

 Getting to the right companies is important, as you will miss out on the best rates if you are just slightly over the limit.

-The Impact of Blood Pressure on Life Insurance Rates
+How High Blood Pressure Affects Life Insurance Rates

 BP Average 135/85